All the best Black Friday phone deals

-Black Friday is still about a week away, but stores aren't waiting to unveil some great deals on phones from Apple, Samsung, Motorola, Nokia and more -- and are keeping the savings coming all month.
-You'll get three chances to save big at Walmart with its upcoming "Black Friday Deals for Days."
+Black Friday is just one week away, but stores aren't waiting to reveal some great deals on phones from Apple, Samsung, Motorola, Nokia and more -- and many are keeping the savings coming all month.
+You'll have three chances to save big at Walmart with its upcoming "Black Friday Deals for Days."
 And retailers like Best Buy, Amazon and others have tons of early savings available, too.

 Below, you'll find the best early Black Friday phone deals available at Amazon, Best Buy and Samsung, including savings on Samsung's Galaxy S20 Ultra, Galaxy Note 20 and Galaxy A71.
 In many cases, these discounts are a return to the prices we saw on Prime Day.
 While you're not going to see any discounts on the new iPhone 12 (sorry), Apple has now permanently slashed prices on older models including the iPhone 11 and iPhone XR.